steviegt6/holocure-modloader/README.md

 HoloCure Mod Loader and Modding API

 ---

+I love modding, you love modding, everyone loves modding; what's not to love?
+HoloCure.ModLoader is a [free and open-source](https://en.wikipedia.org/wiki/Free_and_open-source_software) mod loader and modding API for [HoloCure](https://kay-yu.itch.io/holocure).
+You should check it out if you haven't already.

 ## ATTENTION

 Until a stable release (1.0.0) is reached, I will not be guaranteeing [SemVer](https://semver.org/)-compatible versioning.
 Things will be prone to breaking as updates occur.